-Since $I_N$ in (\ref{In}) is permutationally invariant, $\ket{D_{N+1}^1}$ is symmetric, and $A_k^{(i)}=A_k$, this greatly simplifies the problem of computing the quantum violation.
+Since $I_{N-1}$ in (\ref{In}) is permutationally invariant, $\ket{D_{N}^1}$ is symmetric, and $A_k^{(i)}=A_k$, the problem of computing the quantum violation is greatly simplified.
 In fact, we only need to consider the following two-qubit reduced Bell operator

-along with the reduced two-qubit state of $\ket{D_{N+1}^1}$:
+along with the reduced two-qubit state of $\ket{D_{N}^1}$:

 where $\ket{\psi_+}=(1/\sqrt 2)(\ket{01}+\ket{10})$.